 Remember, creating a map as part of your treasure hunt is optional.
 This is far from necessary.
 But, it added a nice twist for older kids.
 If you can’t assist your kids on the treasure hunt, this is probably a step that I would avoid.
 We were doing our treasure hunt as a family, so there were parents around to help.

-To make a treasure map, draw a layout of your neighborhood, town, adjacent park or other space the kids need to search.
+To make a treasure map, think of a birds eye view of your location.
+Draw a layout of your neighborhood, town, adjacent park or other space the kids need to search.
 We transformed neighborhood landmarks into pirate themed ones to add to the fun.

 After the map is made, scan it or take a picture.
 When aging our map, we used too much water and ruined the original.
 Being able to print a quick copy reduced the stress of having to make a brand new one.